dd9jn/rfc4880bis/crypto-refresh.md

 Here is a Transferable Public Key consisting of:

-- a v5 Ed25519 Public-Key packet
+- A v5 Ed25519 Public-Key packet
-- a v5 direct key self-signature
+- A v5 direct key self-signature
-- a v5 Curve25519 Public-Subkey packet
+- A v5 Curve25519 Public-Subkey packet
-- a v5 subkey binding signature
+- A v5 subkey binding signature

 {: sourcecode-name="v5-minimal-cert.key"}
 ~~~ application/pgp-keys